There’s a zebra loose in our kitchens!!

 Now the moment of truth.
 Let’s cut into the cake to see how our zebra stripes look!!

-Update: I did!
-See her 1st birthday cake. 🙂Print
+Update: See my daughter’s 1st birthday cake. 🙂Print

 This easy, moist, and delicious swirled chocolate and vanilla zebra cake is topped with creamy chocolate cream cheese frosting.